Understanding How an Air Conditioner Cools Your Home

 The process will repeat up until the room reaches a certain temperature.
 In modern units, the air conditioner is able to detect the change in temperature and will automatically shut off once it cools down to the desired temperature.
 If it becomes hot once again, the air conditioning unit will turn on, once again repeating its process.

 The short answer to this age-old question is, yes, air conditioning units are worth it.
-Aside from keeping the room cool, these machines also help clean the air your breath.
+Aside from keeping the room cool, these machines also help clean the air you breathe.
 Perhaps their biggest selling point is that they can provide levels of coolness that cannot be achieved with traditional fans and other heat-regulating systems.